 When I first moved to Newport, Essex, I was mystified as to what was making the strange sounds on Sunday morning.
 While the village could be beautifully still and quiet at this time, a regular swishing noise seemed to be emanating from somewhere.
 It didn’t take long to work out that the sound was being generated by the cyclists racing on the High Street outside, each of them with their own number marked in day-glo yellow on the backs of their racing jerseys.

 We still get races taking place on the street outside our house.
 The long, straight-ish road, with its gentle climbs and declivities, seems perfectly suited to the sport.
-It was a revelation to hear that on-road racing of this kind had technically been illegal until the 1960s, though had been practised for at least half a century before then, at least.
+It was a revelation to hear that on-road racing of this kind had technically been illegal until the 1960s, though had been practised for at least half a century before then.
 Essex was particularly known for its cycling scene, with hundreds of clubs established, some of which remain very active.
 Police permission is now required before a race, or more correctly, a time trial, is held.

 The occasion for this outbreak of reminiscences about the heyday of Essex cycling was a talk in our village by Dr Sheila Hanlon, an expert in women’s cycling history.
 Sheila traced the particular story of ‘ladies cycling clubs’, from the 1890s through to the present day.
 Ladies Cycling Clubs were a manifestation of the cycling craze of the 1890s, but as Sheila explained they had all sorts of other meanings too.
 Ultimately, they were a political movement, associated with the progressive idea (for the time) that women had independence, agency and autonomy.
 Sheila’s research has traced the connection between cycling and the campaign for women’s suffrage, for example, and it was timely to hear her paper in the year we mark the centenary of the Representation of the People Act.